David Fincher premieres 'The Killer' in Venice

-David Fincher walked the red carpet for the world premiere of his psychological action thriller at 80th Venice International Film Festival Sunday.
+David Fincher walked the red carpet for the world premiere on Sunday of his psychological action thriller at the 80th Venice International Film Festival.

-Three-time Oscar nominee Fincher ("Fight Club," "The Curious Case of Benjamin Button," "The Social Network") directs the movie, based on a French graphic novel series of the same name by Alexis Nolent, with a screenplay adapted by "Seven" screenwriter Andrew Kevin Walker.
+Three-time Oscar nominee David Fincher ("Fight Club," "The Curious Case of Benjamin Button," "The Social Network") is back with a movie, based on a French graphic novel series of the same name by Alexis Nolent, with a screenplay adapted by "Seven" screenwriter Andrew Kevin Walker.

 "The Killer" is the story of an assassin who, after a fateful near-miss, battles his employers - and himself - on an international manhunt he insists isn't personal.